find a new happy hour

 Read our tips below on how you can look after yourself and our NHS during the pandemic or download resources you can share on social media to encourage others to find a #newhappyhour too.

-The current outbreak of Coronavirus (Covid-19) has, understandably, left many of us feeling worried or anxious.
+The current Coronavirus pandemic has, understandably, left many people feeling worried or anxious.